-A New Mexico power of attorney is a power of attorney form complies with Title 45 of New Jersey’s Uniform Power of Attorney Act.
+New Mexico power of attorney forms must comply with Title 45 of New Mexico’s Uniform Power of Attorney Act.
 These statutes specifically outline the parameters of a legally enforceable power of attorney and ensures that the form, as well as its duties are protected under the law.
 Here are some of the state’s power of attorney requirements:

 General Power of Attorney

-A durable, also known as a statutory power of attorney, is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.
-The term "durable" comes from the fact that this authorization continues over the grantor’s finances if he or she were to become disabled or incapacitated.
+A New Mexico durable power of attorney is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.

 Limited Power of Attorney